 Computers and information systems are all around you.
 As a student, you use computers and office suite software and might take online classes.
 Computers are often used to grade your exam answers and generate detailed reports comparing the performance of each student in your class.
-Computers and information systems also calculate grades and GPAs and can deliver this information to you.
+Computers and information systems also calculate grades and grade point averages (GPAs) and can deliver this information to you.